 One-tenth of a Bitcoin looks like this: 0.10000000

-You can buy Bitcoin with however much (or little) you like.
-In fact, Coinbase even allows you to buy $1 of Bitcoin!
+You can buy Bitcoin with however much (or little) money you'd like.
+In fact, Binance even allows you to buy 0,0001 of BTC!
+Now that you know the amounts, let's get started on actually explaining how to buy Bitcoin.

-How to Buy Bitcoin: Where Can You Buy Bitcoin with Credit Card or Debit Card?
+Where Can You Buy Bitcoin With Credit Card or Debit Card?

 The best way to buy Bitcoins is by using a Bitcoin exchange.
 These are websites that allow you to purchase Bitcoin using your bank card.
-The best options, and the ones that we recommend are Coinbase, CEX, and Coinmama.
+The best options and the ones that I recommend are Binance, Kraken, and KuCoin.

 When you find a crypto exchange that meets the requirements you want, go ahead and sign up!